-This year, Council made a decision to help advance the tourism industry in the area by creating a social media presence for Zeballos area.
-Councillor Justin Janisse, appointed to the Tourism Portfolio, worked closely with a social media contractor to establish Tourism Zeballos on both Facebook and Instagram, showcasing the natural beauty of the area, and bringing important exposure to the tourism related businesses in the community.
+This year, Council decided to advance tourism industry in the area by creating a social media presence for the Zeballos region.
+Councillor Justin Janisse, appointed to the Tourism Portfolio, worked closely with a social media contractor to establish Tourism Zeballos on both Facebook and Instagram.
+These media platforms are showcasing the natural beauty of the area, and bring exposure to the tourism related businesses in the community.